 Our a3 score for Funding Structure reflects Spar Nord's relatively solid funding profile.
-Spar Nord's customer deposits (excluding deposits from pooled plans and repo transactions) accounted for the bulk of total assets (57%) as of end - September 2019.
-Furthermore, the bank's reliance on confidence-sensitive market funding was low at 13% of tangible banking assets as of the same date.
+Spar Nord's customer deposits (excluding deposits from pooled plans and repo transactions) accounted for the bulk of total assets (55%) as of end - March 2020.
+Furthermore, the bank's reliance on confidence-sensitive market funding was low at 16% of tangible banking assets as of the same date, increasing from 5% as of end-2018 following the bank's senior non-preferred debt issuances in 2019.

-We expect the bank's market funding to increase moderately as the bank starts issuing senior non-preferred debt to meet its minimum own funds and eligible liabilities (MREL) requirements ahead of the 1 January 2022 deadline.
-The bank expects to issue around DKK7 billion of senior non-preferred debt by 2022.
+We expect the bank's market funding to increase moderately as the bank continues issuing eligible debt to meet its minimum own funds and eligible liabilities (MREL) requirements ahead of the deadline in mid-2022.